BabylonJS/SmartFilters/readme.md

 ### sfe

-This package contains the visual editor appliation deployed to https://sfe.babylonjs.com.
+This package contains the visual editor application deployed to https://sfe.babylonjs.com.

 More info can be found in the dedicated [readme](./packages/sfe/readme.md).